Illinois DOC Keeps People With Disabilities In Prison Beyond Release Dates

 “They didn’t tell me anything.
 I was kind of flipping out.
 Like what is going on here?”
 Ellis said.

 Ellis, 52, didn’t leave prison that day.
 In fact, he spent an extra year inside.
-The state of Illinois regularly keep prisoners with disabilities beyond their release dates because of inadequate options for housing — though it’s difficult to know exactly how often, because the department of corrections said they don’t track that number.
+The state of Illinois regularly keeps prisoners with disabilities beyond their release dates because of inadequate options for housing — though it’s difficult to know exactly how often, because the department of corrections said they don’t track that number.
 A WBEZ review of facilities on a corrections department’s housing list found many did not accept people with a disability, including psychiatric disabilities.
 Equip for Equality, a disability rights advocacy group, said the situation could be a violation of laws meant to protect people from discrimination and costs the state more money than placing people in the community.

 How ‘supervised release’ doesn’t work for those with disabilities